-Especially so when they go against the grain of logic and social realities.
+But rarely so when they paint against the grain of human nature and social dynamics.

 Here are some conspiracies in The Manipulated Man that left me a bit cold:

-- Women all pretend that house chores are dull (but they actually like them)
+- Women all pretend that house chores are dull, but they actually like them (data?
+Evidence?
+Surveys?)

 I don’t think there is any “female design” to indoctrinate men, and I don’t think the press all converge into sharing an ideology that is good for one gender and terrible for another.

-If you do your own research you will realize that influencing people to take action that go against their beliefs and interests is far from simple (check The Social Animal for example).
+If you do your own research you will realize that influencing people to take action that goes against their beliefs and interests is far from simple (check The Social Animal for example).

 The author paints the choice of staying at home for the woman as only good for her and her selfish needs.